COVID-19 Vaccine Requirements

-Option 1: If you have been tested within the boundaries of the Chesapeake Region (Maryland and the District of Columbia), authorize CRISP to share COVID-19 testing and vaccination information with The University of Baltimore.
+Option 2: Alternatively, if you have been tested within the boundaries of the Chesapeake Region (Maryland and the District of Columbia), authorize CRISP to share COVID-19 testing and vaccination information with The University of Baltimore.

 To review and print your Maryland vaccination records, visit Maryland MyIR.

 Prior to arriving on campus, all UBalt students and employees who seek a medical exemption to the vaccination requirement must fill out the Medical Exemption form.
 Then, please work with your physician to certify your exemption request.